conan-io/docs/devtools/running_packages.rst

 Imports
 --------
 It is possible to define a custom conanfile (either .txt or .py), with an ``imports`` section, that can retrieve from local cache the desired files.
-This approach, requires an user conanfile, so it might not be very convenient.
+This approach, requires an user conanfile.
+For more details see example below :ref:`runtime packages<repackage>`

 Deployable packages